Mexico Flag - Mexico Drone Laws

 UAS Laws – General rules for flying drones in Mexico

 The Mexican agency responsible for drone safety, AFAC, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
-For more details go to the link above.
+For more details, click on the link above.

 Are drones allowed in Mexico?